Vetlekos/Privat/MPT Applied - Continued/README.md

 ## Author
 This application was developed as part of my final project for CS50x.
+The project was further developed during fall 2019 after completion of CS50.
 I want to thank Professor David Malan and the rest of the CS50 team for all their effort and contribution.

 👤 **Vetle Skeime Kostøl**